-A is for Absolutely and Amazing, as in did you see the end of the France/Ireland game and – stone me – wasn’t it Absolutely Amazing?
-You did see it, didn’t you?
-Of course you did.
-Well, firstly, well done for sticking with a crock of shit for seventy-eight minutes and, secondly, has there ever been a better come-from-behind, fourth-quarter, bottom of the bucket win given it was tipping with rain, the fly-half was cramping up and Ireland drove the ball for five and half minutes through forty-two plays when one mistake would have been Goodnight and Good Luck?
+A is for Any Superlative, Your Choice; because rarely has a seventy-eight minute crock of shit come up with a more startling denouement, a little like sitting through an Ingmar Bergman film and finding Alfred Hitchcock had written the ending.
+Indeed has there ever been a better come-from-behind, fourth-quarter, bottom of the bucket win given it was tipping with rain, the fly-half was cramping up and Ireland drove the ball for five and half minutes through forty-two plays when one mistake would have been Goodnight and Good Luck?
 Move over Tom Brady and make room for Jonny ‘B Good’ Sexton, will you?
 And while we’re there, had Jonny jumped a plane from Paris to Minneapolis on Saturday night and arrived at US Bank Stadium on the two-minute warning, the Patriots – no question – would be wearing their sixth Superbowl.

 C is for Credible Feed, which is what scrum-halves now have to deliver at the chalk face in the 2018 Six Nations.
 Referee Pascal Gauzere gamely tried to enforce this in the first few scrums in Cardiff but quickly got bored and swallowed his whistle.
 ‘Credible Feed’?
 Excuse me?
 What’s wrong with ‘straight’?